« The Song of God—Volume 1, chapters 1-6

 a) Since we can’t find or measure the soul by material means, the only source of information about the soul is the śruti, or Vedic wisdom.
 Just as one has to accept the identity of the father based on the word of the mother, there is no source of understanding about the soul except the Vedas.

-b) The soul is conscious and at the same time consciousness since consciousness is the symptom of the soul.
-The soul is atomic and unchangeable, therefore the soul can't ever become equal to God.
+b) The soul is conscious, and at the same time the soul is consciousness itself, since consciousness is the symptom of the soul and the two can’t be separated.
+When the soul enters the body, consciousness permeates it, and when the soul leaves, the body becomes just a bunch of matter.
+In reality, the body never becomes conscious; consciousness just manifests as a symptom of the presence of the soul.
+The soul is atomic and unchangeable; therefore, the soul can’t ever become equal to God.